 - Apply lip balm regularly to prevent lips from cracking.

 While staying hydrated is important, drinking water will not prevent dry skin.
 You have to hydrate from the outside, as well.
 Lexli moisturizers appropriate for those undergoing cancer treatment include Night Moisturizer and Hand and Body Lotion.
 Additionally, throughout the day you can spritz Tone & Balance onto the skin.
 This gentle aloe vera toner keeps skin feeling comfortable and hydrated.
 Many of Dr. Abdullah's patients who are undergoing cancer treatment use it to soothe skin whenever it feels irritated or inflamed.

 3. Keep your skin care routine very basic.
 While you still want to look your best while undergoing cancer treatment, Dr. Abdullah recommends limiting your skin care regimen to products that cleanse and moisturize the skin.
 Products that exfoliate and those used for anti-aging contain active ingredients that can be too harsh for fragile skin and are best avoided until after your treatment.

 Beyond implementing a sound skin care regimen at home, cancer patients can also tap into professional treatments and services offered by individuals certified in oncology esthetics, a suite of cancer care services offered by a growing number of salons and spas throughout the world.
 To become certified as an oncology esthetician, licensed estheticians must undergo in-depth training to learn how to implement treatments that are gentle, effective and safe for use on cancer patients.
 The goal of oncology esthetics is to improve the physical and mental health of individuals diagnosed with cancer while helping to improve their self-esteem.
-To find an oncology esthetician, start by visiting the International Society for Oncology Esthetics and checking their directory.
+To find an oncology esthetician, start by visiting the Oncology Training International and checking their directory.
 You can also ask your medical team for recommendations to oncology estheticians in your area.